Naperville Workers' Compensation Lawyers

 Wheaton, IL 60187

-Annually, the Illinois Workers' Compensation Commission releases detailed workplace injury statistics that identify benefits paid out to injured employees statewide.
-The most recent statistics, published in 2017, indicate that there were nearly 200,000 accidents on the job in Illinois.
-However, less than one out of four claims were filed with the Commission.
+The 2017 report by the Illinois Workers' Compensation Commission shows that there were nearly 200,000 accidents on the job resulting in injuries.
+However, less than one out of four claims were filed with them.

-The major take away of this discrepancy in the number of claims filed compared to those that could have been filed reveals that many injured workers never receive the benefits they deserved.
-Of those who did file a claim, approximately 90% settled for an acceptable amount.
-The final 10% resulted in denial by an arbitrator working on behalf of the Commission.
+This discrepancy in the number of claims filed and those that could have been filed revealed many injured workers never received the benefits they deserved.
+Approximately 90% of those who filed a claim settled for an acceptable amount to cover medical benefits and lost earnings.
+However, about 10% got denied by arbitrators working on behalf of the Commission.

 The Commission statistics revealed that the top leading causes of job-related injuries that did not result in a wrongful death happened through a:

 - Auto accidents while the employee was working

 - Contact with a piece of equipment or object